GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

         self,
         model_name: str = "",
     ):
-        """ Implementation of the ModelHandler interface for spaCy using text as input.
+        """ Implementation of the ModelHandler interface for Gemma using text as input.

         Example Usage::